fadeenk/primus-rooms-redis-adapter/README.md

   },
 });

-// by setting the property
+// or by setting the property
 primus.adapter = new Adapter();
 ```